 Difference Between IPS and IDS

 Intrusion Detection System (IDS) and Intrusion Prevention System (IPS) both are components of the network infrastructure.
 IPS vs IDS both are the database containing known cyber Attack Signatures that compares network packets to cyber threats, with a matching flag.
 The main difference is that IDS is a system for tracking, while IPS is a system for regulation.
 Whereas the IPS prevents the packet from being transmitted depending on the packet content, IDS does not change the network packet in any way, much like firewalls block the traffic by IP address.

-IPS – This tool will take action and does not require the decision of the administrators in order to prevent any data packet to identified as a threat by the IPS tool.
+IPS – This tool will take action and does not require the administrators’ decision to prevent any data packet to identified as a threat by the IPS tool.
 In addition, IPS systematically evaluated and applied for all packets reaching the network automatically.
-And also IPS have two types which are Statistical Anomaly Detection, Signature-Based detection.
+And also, IPS have two types which are Statistical Anomaly Detection, Signature-Based detection.